 The last Dragon Tear memory is in the very middle of Rist Peninsula, the spiral path on the East coast of the map near the Akkala region (coordinates are 4535, 2143, 0000).
 There's a shrine right next to it, so if you've unlocked that already, you'll be able to fast travel there.
 There's no Geoglyph this time, just the Dragon Tear memory out in the open and surrounded by Silent Princess flowers.

-How to reach the Light Dragon and get the Master Sword
+How to get to the Light Dragon

 Like last time, you need to have levelled up to a certain point to successfully pull out the Master Sword.
 However, now it's not Hearts and health you need, but Stamina.
 Specifically, you need at least two full wheels of Stamina, which is the same as five stamina upgrades at the goddess statues.
 Once you have two wheels you'll be able to draw the Master Sword and make it a permanent addition to your arsenal!
 Sort of.